-The constitutional language authorizing this exemption is restated in KRS 132.810.
+The homestead exemption authorized under Section 170 is administered through the procedures provided in KRS 132.810.
 This statute also provides for adjusting the exemption amount every two years to reflect the increase in the cost of living and it addresses other administrative functions associated with granting a homestead exemption.
 The statute reads as follows: